Harrison-M/marca-wiki/Files-Documentation.md

 * Smart way to view peer review
 * Create Review only on others' docs
-* Instructor Grade Doc with Graded label (and notifications)
-* Lock editing of graded doc

 * Autosave for Review and SaveAs
 * A flexible SaveAs (like Review but with an editable File entity).
 * Delete Review
 * Good UI for files with related entities
 * Cleanup controllers
+* batch functions: release

+Graded Doc
+* Instructor Grade Doc with Graded label (and notifications)
+* Lock editing of graded doc
+* insert rubric (course based but easily changeable)
+* feed essays next essay >
+* word count

 ## To be discussed
 Autosave process